sbt/sbt-twt/README.markdown

     > twt
     usage: twt <command>
-      twt log [-12]            : prints 12 tweets from the timeline. twt grep #scala [-12]    : searches for #scala. also as twt ? twt commit "tweet!"      : tweets quoted string. also as twt ci. twt rt 21499972767715328 : retweets the tweet with given id. twt fav <id> [-d]        : faves/unfaves the tweet with given id. twt pin 1234567          : authorizes twt to access twitter. twt clearauth            : clears the authorization.
+      twt log [-12]            : prints 12 tweets from the timeline. twt unread [-100]        : prints unread tweets from the timeline. twt grep #scala [-12]    : searches for #scala. also as twt ? twt commit "tweet!"      : tweets quoted string. also as twt ci. twt re <id> "tweet!"     : tweets quoted string in reply to <id>. twt rt 21499972767715328 : retweets the tweet with <i. twt fav <id> [-d]        : faves/unfaves the tweet with <id>. twt pin 1234567          : authorizes twt to access twitter. twt clearauth            : clears the authorization.
     > twt grep sbt-twt -1